-What struck me, over time, was the book’s immediacy.
-I asked myself how Williams achieved that until I realized that she hardly ever offers any transitions.
-Transitions are explanations of where we are and why we are there.
-Williams never leads the reader anywhere.
-Instead, she starts wherever she is: “The Refuge is subdued, unusually quiet” begins the chapter titled “White Pelicans.”
-Sometimes being plopped here and there and having to find my bearings bothered me but it also mimics life, doesn’t it?
-And it mimics the flight of birds – they know the grand picture from above but they don’t really know what’s on the ground until they dare to land.
+“The Refuge is subdued, unusually quiet,” begins the chapter titled “White Pelicans.”
+Sometimes, as a reader, being plopped here and there and having to find my bearings bothered me.
+But it also mimics life, doesn’t it?
+And it reflects the flight of the birds.
+They know the grand picture from above but they don’t really know what’s on the ground until they dare to land.

 lake level: 4202.70′

 More than once I leafed through the book, again trying to get my bearings, looking for a time marker I could understand: a date.
-But ultimately we cannot measure nature and life, no matter how hard we try, and I think Williams was trying to show that.
+But ultimately we cannot measure nature and life, no matter how hard we try.
+I think Williams was trying to show that.